Xerochrysum bracteatum: Description

 The individual florets are yellow.
 Those on the outer regions of the disc are female, while those in the centre are bisexual.
 Female flowers lack stamens and have only a very short, tube-shaped corolla surrounding a pistil that splits to form two stigmas, while bisexual or hermaphrodite flowers have a longer corolla, and (as in virtually all members of the family) five stamens fused at the anthers, with the pistil emerging from the center.
 The yellow corolla and pistil are located above an ovary with a single ovule, and surrounded by the pappus, the highly modified calyx of Asteraceae.
 It comprises a number of bristles radiating around the florets.
 Yellow in colour, they persist and are thought to aid in the wind dispersal of the 0.3 cm long fruit.
 The smooth brown fruit, known as a cypsela, is 2 to 3 mm long with the pappus radiating from one end.

 In the wild, X. bracteatum can be distinguished from X. bicolor in Tasmania by its broader leaves and cobwebby hairs on the stems, and from X. macranthum in Western Australia by the flower head colour; the latter species has white flower heads whereas those of X. bracteatum are golden yellow.
 Xerochrysum subundulatum from alpine and subalpine areas of New South Wales, Victoria, and Tasmania is rhizomatous, and has markedly pointed orange bracts.
 The eastern Australian species X. viscosum may be distinguished by its rough and sticky leaves.

+The plant is a source of helenynolic acid, a rare fatty acid.